 Is Innovation a Factor in Merger Decisions?
 Evidence from a Panel of U.S. Firms

-The impact of innovation on mergers has been a source of debate in merger enforcements.
-Innovative firms influence market structure by changing merger decisions, as mergers provide resources for commercialization of innovation and capturing knowledge spillovers.
-However, there is a limited empirical evidence on the innovation induced changes of merger likelihood.
-We construct panel data of mergers among publicly traded U.S. manufacturing firms from 1980 to 2003 and investigate the impact of innovation, measured by a citation weighted patent stock, on merger decisions controlling for business cycles and proxies of neoclassical, behavioural, and Q theories of mergers.
-We find that innovations are positively and significantly correlated with firms' merger likelihood, and these decisions are procyclical.
-The positive impact of weighted patent stocks on merger decision is robust to the mixed model estimation method, and innovation effects on merger decisions vary across industries.
+The impact of innovation on mergers has been a subject of debate in merger enforcements.
+Firms may decide to merge because of increasing market share and expanding capacity.
+However, mergers may also be motivated by innovation since they provide resources for commercialization of innovation and allow for capturing knowledge spillovers.
+There are myriad studies on the drivers of mergers, but empirical evidence on innovation-induced changes of merger likelihood is limited.
+In this paper, we construct a panel data set of mergers among publicly traded U.S. manufacturing firms from 1980 to 2003 and investigate the impact of innovation on merger decisions controlling for business cycles and proxies of neoclassical, behavioural and Q theories of mergers.
+Our measure of innovation is based on the citation-weighted patent stock.
+We find that innovations are positively and significantly correlated with firms' merger likelihood.
+Our results on the control variables, such as business cycles, Tobin's q, and market shares, are also consistent with those reported in the literature.
+We also find that the magnitude of the merger impact of innovation varies across industries.
+Our main result is robust to alternative measures of innovation and different estimation methods.

 Keywords: Merger, Innovation, Business Cycle, Anti-trust, Competition, Patent

 JEL Classification: L12, L22, L40, L44, L60, O31, O34

 Suggested Citation: Suggested Citation